My Life as Liz: Genre

 My Life as Liz uses the camera-work and editing typical of reality television.
 The show hints at Liz living in a small country-like town where her individuality is constantly threatened.
 The Texas city Liz lives in is a rapidly growing city of over 35,000 residents.
-The show targets isolated scenes repeatedly to hide this truth and leaves something to be desired in the lack of diversity.
 The Los Angeles Times asserts that the show "is quasi-reality—real people, in their real environment, leading lives that are being in some way dramatized" and that the show "flirts with documentary but intersperses scenes of high-school hallway conversations".
 An MTV executive has stated, "We don't look at it as just a reality show.
 We weren't going to call it a sitcom, because it's not."
 Executive Producer Marshall Eisen stated, "The rule was, when Liz is around other people, we played that as straight as we could.
 When she's alone, that's when we were able to stylize things more."
 Liz herself has confirmed that there are multiple scenes that are "planned", citing the scene in "Liz's Got Talent (Part 1)", where Liz dresses as a superhero, and in "Summer of Suck", where Taylor Terry is shown in front of a black screen, but the events and relationships are true.
 The series frequently uses music from Faded Paper Figures, both for its end credits and during various episodes.

 Series overview

 Season one focused on the life of Liz Lee.
-She lives in Burleson, Texas, a conservative, religious suburb in the Dallas-Fort Worth metro area; she is extremely proud to be a geek and is happy to have her friends.
+She lives in Burleson, Texas, a conservative, religious suburb in the Dallas-Fort Worth metroplex; she is extremely proud to be a geek and is happy to have her friends.
 The show also focuses on Liz's main antagonist, Cori Cooper and her minions Taylor Terry and Tori Langley, and all of Liz's friends, such as Bryson Gilreath (who is also her love interest), Colin "Sully" Sullivan, Miles Reed, and Troy Yingst.
 Season one shows Liz's journey through her senior year in high school, and her struggles with her enemy Cori Cooper.
 Season two is set in New York, with Liz adjusting to old and new friends.